maulikgushani/Codeigniter4-Command/README.md

 *php spark make:model ProductModel*
 When fire this command the table name is my default taken as product_model.

-If you want pass table name then fire below command:
+If you want pass table name then fire below command:<br/>
 *php spark make:model ProductModel table=products*